coderefinery/git-collaborative/_episodes/03-distributed.md

 ## Working with multiple remotes

-- There is nothing special about the name `origin`- `origin` is just an alias.
+- There is nothing special about the name `origin`.
+The `origin` is just an alias.
 - We can call these aliases as we like.
 - We can add and remove remotes.